KeelyHill/Sounding-Rocket-Software/payload/README.md

 - `M0 LoRa Send Recive test/`: Contains code for testing the sender and receiver (notably range).

 ## Ground forwarder USB protocol
 The ground reciver forwards recived packets over USB-serial.
 Because our telemetry packet size is fixed length, no extra length header is needed.
 By default, the microcontroller reboots (TODO test this for the FeatherM0) so no synchronizing is needed.
-The first 4 bytes are signal strength (RSSI) and signal-to-noise ratio (SNR), followed by fixed length raw telemetry data (`serial_read_length = fixed_telemetry_length + 2`).
+The first 4 bytes are signal strength (RSSI) and signal-to-noise ratio (SNR), followed by fixed length raw telemetry data (`serial_read_length = raw_telemetry_length + 4`).

 `[2 bytes RSSI][2 bytes SNR][telem-packet-len: raw data]`

+## Preflight checklist
+- Plug in ground station.
+- Discover serial port: `$ ./Ground.py list`
+- Start ground station program
+	- `$ ./Ground.py /dev/xxx`
+- Turn on flight computer (_may_ be done before ground).
+- Ensure the status led is not rapidly blinking (several times a second).
+- Check for good reception and statuses in ground program.

 # Building
 (Assumes PlatformIO is installed on the system.
 See Makefile for details.)